input-output-hk/quality-engineering/docs/quality-strategy/resources/01-faqs.md

 ### A software quality strategy is too time-consuming

-While creating a software quality strategy does require some effort, it actually saves time in the long run by helping to prevent issues and streamline the development process.
+While creating a software quality strategy does require some effort, it actually saves time and resources by preventing issues, optimizing development, and accelerating delivery.

-By taking the time to plan for quality, organizations can avoid costly mistakes and rework later in the development process.
-Planning can save significant time and resources in the long run.
-Additionally, implementing a quality strategy can help to streamline the development process by identifying areas of inefficiency and opportunities for improvement.
-This can ultimately save time and improve the speed of delivery.
+By taking the time upfront to plan for quality, organizations can avoid costly mistakes and rework later on in the development process.
+This can save significant time and resources in the long run.

-It is also important to note that not having a software quality strategy can be even more time-consuming, as it can lead to a higher number of bugs, longer testing cycles, and delays in release.
-By having a quality strategy in place, projects can proactively address potential issues and ensure that software is delivered on time and with the desired level of quality.
+Moreover, it is important to note that not having a software quality strategy can be even more time-consuming, as it can lead to a higher number of defects, longer testing cycles, and delays in release.
+By having a quality strategy in place, teams and projects can proactively address potential issues and ensure that software is delivered on time and with the desired level of quality.

 ### A software quality strategy is too expensive